 Green Banana Flour Bread equals Resistant Starch

-I made this wonderful green banana flour bread because I wanted to incorporate various forms of resistant starch into my diet.
+I made this wonderful banana flour bread because I wanted to incorporate various forms of resistant starch into my diet.
 Why?
 In order to diversify the intestinal bacteria flora that is a cornerstone of healthy body.
 I already eat various gluten free breads on the regular basis, especially this quinoa bread, but wanted to diversify even further.

 And as a result I’ve been having 2 slices of this green banana flour bread each morning with my eggs and my super tasty gluten free chocolate chip cookies made with almond flour.
 I just love it!